agrisfao/recommender/README.md

 `cd maven-source/`
 `mvn clean install`

-You will find the created jar in the directory `target`.
-In addition to that, the directory `target/classes/` contains also all dependances (jars to added to the classpath of the command line application) and the configuration file `default.properties` (to be added to the classpath of the command line application).
+You will find the created jar in the directory `maven-source/target`.
+In addition to that, the directory `maven-source/target/classes/` contains also all dependances (jars to be added to the classpath of the command line application) and the configuration file `default.properties` (to be added to the classpath of the command line application).